4rg0n/songs-of-syx-mod-example/doc/index.md

 * [All possible BOOSTER_KEYs](booster/boosters_all.md)

+## Scripting / Coding

+You can extend or change the game in any way you want via Java code.
+This project serves as a good starting point for it.
+The two most important things here are the `script.SCRIPT` and `script.SCRIPT.SCRIPT_INSTANCE` interfaces.

+`script.SCRIPT` - Any class implementing this interface, will be loaded by the game and displayed as an entry in "Scripts" when starting a new game.
+See: [MainScript](../src/main/java/your/mod/MainScript.java)

+`script.SCRIPT.SCRIPT_INSTANCE` - Any `SCRIPT` has to provide an instance.
+See.
+[InstanceScript](../src/main/java/your/mod/InstanceScript.java)

 ## In-game Debug and Development Tool

 :warning: You have to enable **Developer** mode in the games Launcher **Settings**.